getindata/first-steps-with-data-pipelines/README.md

 The purpose is to show you how the contents of a project can look like to create a simple data processing pipeline.
 Hopefully thanks to this you will make your first steps with Data Pipeline tool faster.

 This is an example of a simple Data Pipeline project.
-If You are looking for a more advanced project, a project with many pipelines, tables and views, tests and seeds you can find it [here](https://gitlab.com/getindata/dataops/tpc-h-data-pipelines-demo).
+If you are looking for a more advanced project, a project with many pipelines, tables and views, tests and seeds you can find it [here](https://github.com/getindata/tpc-h-data-pipelines-demo.git).

-## Data used

-For the purpose of this simple project demo all we use the data from 2 CSV files that are placed in the seeds folder.
-No other data is being used.
-Data in both of the CSV files was generated.

 ## Environment preparation